lbormann/darts-caller/README.md

 At the end of the file add:

+a) If you use the app WITH restart-script:

+    @reboot cd <absolute-path-to>/restart-script && linux-start.sh

+b) If you use the app WITHOUT restart-script:

     @reboot cd <absolute-path-to>/autodarts-caller && python autodarts-caller.py -U <TODO> -P <TODO> -B <TODO> -M <TODO>"

 Save and close the file.
 Reboot your system.